 Print speed: the print speed will be well-set will you slicing the model, and it will be displayed as 100%, which mean it is the print speed is 100%, if you want to lower the print speed, you can set it on the interference, basically no need to set it again.

-Set temperature of the nozzle: click “control” and set the temperature you need(The maximum temperature of the nozzle is 250℃, generally set at 210℃.), pls noted that the E extruder will be work only when the nozzle temperature reaches up to 185 degrees.
+Set temperature of the nozzle: click “control” and set the temperature you need(The maximum temperature of the nozzle is 250℃, generally set at 210℃.), pls noted that the E extruder will work only when the nozzle temperature reaches up to 185 degrees.

-The current temperature of the nozzle: The nozzle temperature displayed each time you look at the printer
+The current temperature of the nozzle: The nozzle temperature is displayed each time you look at the printer

 Set temperature of the hotbed: Click “control” and set the temperature you need(the maximum temperature of the hotbed is 110℃, generally set at 50℃-60℃.).

-The current temperature of the hotbed: The hotbed temperature displayed each time you look at the printer.
+The current temperature of the hotbed: The hotbed temperature is displayed each time you look at the printer.